proxmox/proxmox-datacenter-manager/docs/views.rst

 The following lists of filter types are available to be used in include or exclude lists.

-- The `resource-type` filter allows you for filtering a specific resource type, this includes:
+- The `resource-type` filter allows you to filter by a specific resource type.
+  The following types are available:

   - `datastore`: A Proxmox Backup Server datastore.
   - `lxc`: A LXC container.